http://www.washingtonpost.com/wp-dyn/co ... 01407.html

 JTF IRAQ/KW: This card was a requirement to gain entry into a secure

-facility utilised by the Italian JTF in Kuwait
+facility utilised by the Italian JTF in Kuwait.
+It was identified as a

 necessity for the guard force utilised as primary entry control to identify